dbindel/tlua/README.md

 or to see what I did so far today, I might type

     t today

+I could also see what I did on Monday by typing

+    t today 2012-08-13

 # Automated queueing and repeating tasks